-LEGO The Lord of the Rings PS3 Review
+LEGO The Lord of the Rings PS3

-The LEGO videogames are a collection of titles that I never thought would be as fun or as popular as they ended up being.
+The LEGO video games are a collection of titles that I never thought would be as fun or as popular as they ended up being.
 After the success of blending the charmingly cute building blocks with the Star Wars franchise, the series has represented Indiana Jones, Harry Potter, Pirates of the Caribbean and even Batman and his DC Comic friends.
 Traveller’s Tales seems to be hitting a point where fans wonder what the next title is going to be based on, so with The Hobbit hitting cinemas recently, what is a better series to gain the LEGO treatment than The Lord of the Rings trilogy.
 But is the LEGO formula still as enjoyable as ever or has the series begun to lose momentum and become tiresome?
 Let’s find out.

 LEGO: LOTR features the famous story that spans across the three feature films, but tuned to feel like more of an abridged version.
 This means that you do not have to experience the lesser and slower sections of the huge trilogy, leaving players to jump into the exhilarating key points and set piece battles that cover enough of the plot to let the player understand what is happening during Frodo’s adventure to Mordor.